 Anatomy Trains in Training

-By understanding how the joints direct forces into our myofascial net – controlled by our neural, motor control and reflexive systems – you will gain new and exciting tools to build and progress individualised exercises that are appropriate to any client’s body.
+This course is unique in that we will utilize the myofascial continuities as lines of loading and force as opposed to solely lines of communication in the body.
+By understanding how the joints direct forces into our myofascial net, you will gain new and exciting tools to build and progress individualised exercises that are appropriate to any client’s body.

 - Learn how to release and open neuromyofascial networks to create balance.

-- Learn how to progress exercise programming in safely and, importantly, effectively
+- Learn how to progress exercise programming in safe and effective manner.